subvisual/subvisual.com/src/posts/2016-07-19-we-would-like-to-meet-you.md

 date: 2016-07-19
 tags:
   - community
+intro: >
-intro: "At Subvisual we take community building very seriously as you can see by"
+  At Subvisual we take community building very seriously, and part of it is getting to know its members.
+We've prepared a small survey to get to know you better.
 ---

 At Subvisual we take community building very seriously as you can see by